Editor’s Note: This essay is from 2016, but I’m reposting for the launch week of Fatherhood@Forty. Happy Father’s Day!

 Each new family member I met was a kaleidoscope, refracting different sides of my father’s life through recollections from childhood and family reunions past.
 It was like that popular 1950s TV show This is Your Life in which the host would surprise guests, then take them through their lives in front of a live audience that included guest appearances by colleagues, friends and family.
 This is Your Life, Edward Briggs.
 There was only one audience member: me.

-My wife Rhonda and my daughter Emarie (a.k.a.
+My wife Rhonda and our daughter (a.k.a.
 Sugar Smacks).

 One thing I’ve learned is no man instinctively knows how to father.
 You become a father.

 For me this process of Becoming Daddy started as soon as I learned my wife, Rhonda, was pregnant.
-It gestated during 40 weeks of anticipating Emarie’s birth, the bonding with Rhonda during each week and milestone trimester, the fleeting worries and regular doctor’s visits, to say nothing of our periodic guessing game of imagining whose nose, ears and profile Emmy would favor.
+It gestated during 40 weeks of anticipating our daughter’s birth, the bonding with Rhonda during each week and milestone trimester, the fleeting worries and regular doctor’s visits, to say nothing of our periodic guessing game of imagining whose nose, ears and profile our daughter would favor.
 We were making room for an arrival — room in our home, in our thoughts, in our hearts.

 That’s what it means to become a parent: You make room.